 Adding a Room to a Property

-To add a new Room to a Property, from the Home Screen, click Properties, then click Manage Properties and double click on the row of the Property you want to add the Room to.
+To add a new Room to a Property, start on the Property screen.
+Click Property in the toolbar and search for the Property you want to add the room to.
+Double click to open.